 Remember to add a Wire.begin() to your setup() like in the examples, as this will not be done in the library.
 As mentioned before, you can also use the parallel interface or an external expander chip.

 Noiasca Liquid Crystal and the OLED

 The nice point for this OLED Display is that it contains 4(!) different fonts.
-Each font can be activated during runtime.
+Each font can be activated during runtime or by hardware jumpers.

 - font0: English Japanese